There are several options for how to open source code at Google:

 If you, or someone not at Google needs or wants to own the copyright for your code, read and follow the information at go/iarc.
 This is not handled by the open source team.
 You may decide to go down this route if this project:

 - Is for your side business

 - Is for someone other than you or Google

 - Is one you wish to retain the copyright for

 - Isn’t one you plan on open sourcing

 However, it’s more than likely that going down the IARC route is overkill for you as an open source license allows the code to be used for many purposes, and you should follow the instructions in this page instead.

-Q: What’s the practical difference between a work-related project and a personal project?
+What’s the practical difference between a work-related project and a side project?

 Yes!
 We’re working on it!